-Tax-qualified LTCI premiums can be reimbursed through an HSA, tax-free, up to the age related cap.
+Tax-qualified LTCI premiums can be reimbursed through an HSA, tax-free, up to the age-related cap.
 Tax-qualified LTCI premiums cannot be paid with pre-tax dollars under an employer provided cafeteria plan.
 However, LTCI premiums may be reimbursed through an HSA that is offered under an employer provided cafeteria plan.
-Tax-qualified LTCI premiums cannot be reimbursed through a Flexible Spending Account (FSA), nor can LTCI premiums be paid on a pre-tax basis through a Health Reimbursement Account (HRA).
+Tax-qualified LTCI premiums cannot be reimbursed through a Flexible Spending Account (FSA).
+Health Reimbursement Arrangements (HRAs) funded with employer money only may pay tax-qualified LTCI premiums, provided unused funds are forfeited or carried forward to the following year.